system90/Monte-Carlo-Simulation/README.md

 # Monte Carlo Simulation
  Monte Carlo Simulation in R

-Using random numer to estimate Pi
+Using random number to estimate Pi